A story of love

 Not a fête galante

 Interest in the natural world had been central to the Rococo style since its inception earlier in the eighteenth century.
-We can see it, for example in the popular Rococo subject, the fête galante (typically a depicted the outdoor amusements of French upper-class society).
-Artists like Antoine Watteau created dreamy, romantic depictions like those of the young couples who have journeyed to the mythical island of love, Cythera (below).
+We can see it, for example in the popular Rococo subject, the fête galante (which typically depicted the outdoor amusements of French upper-class society).
+Artists like Antoine Watteau created dreamy, romantic depictions like those of the young couples who have journeyed to the mythical island of love, Cythera.

 Other Rococo artists like François Boucher and Jean-Honoré Fragonard were favorites of King Louis XV’s mistresses Madame de Pompadour and Madame du Barry, respectively.
 Each commissioned scenes of voluptuous, rosy-bottomed cupids and young lovers.
 These paintings were about pleasure and indulgence, and when compared to Greuze’s composition, The Village Bride becomes a commentary on aristocratic life.
 These fête galante love affairs are frivolous and lustful, while the actual marriages between various aristocrats was typically understood as a match made for political power, money, or convenience.
 In contrast, the couple that Greuze has given us is clearly the result of love.
 Here is a hard-working family with no power and little money, nevertheless rewarded for their virtuous love with happiness.